tschwecke/harvey/README.md

 		}]
 	}

 As you can see from this example, different parts of the response can be accessed using dot notation via the extract action.
-More info on actions can be found [here](https://github.com/tschwecke/harvey/blob/master/lib/actions/README.md)
+More info on actions can be found [here](https://github.com/tschwecke/harvey/blob/master/lib/actions/README.md).

 Test Configuration
 ------------------
 Often you will want to configure your tests to behave differently without having to rewrite them.
 Harvey supports this through test configuration.
 When you execute the tests you tell Harvey which config to load.
-You can pull config data into your tests by using a special json construct.
-Here is our example modified to pull the hostname out of the test and into config:
+Once the config is loaded, all the properties can be accessed exactly like any other variable.
+Here is as example where ```google_hostname``` is defined in the config file:

 	{
 		"id": "google_index_page",
 		"request": {
 			"method": "GET",
 			"protocol": "http",
-			"host": {
+			"host": "${google_hostname}",
-				"$config": "google_hostname"
-			},
 			"resource": "/index.html"
 		},
 		"expectedResponse": {
 			"statusCode": 200
 		}
 	}

 Putting it all Together
 -----------------------